pieterD7/ip2range/README.md

 # Ip2Range

 ## What is Ip2Range?
 >Ip2Range creates or queries a mysql database mapping ipV4 addresses to countries with the option of overriding the country code by ranges in cidr notation.
-For example the ip address the IP address of google-bot becomes 'google-bot' instead of 'us'.
+For example the ip address of google-bot becomes 'google-bot' instead of 'us'.
 You are free to enter other ranges.

 ## Installation